pradeepgopinath/demo/README.md

 ### Assumptions made
 Given port&protocol combination exists in the lookup table.
-If a port&protocol combination does not exist then the flowlog data will be tagged as "untagged"
+If a port&protocol combination does not exist then the flowlog data will be tagged as "untagged" Tested the program with input file ( containing flow log data ) of few MB's as per problem statement.

 ### Compile/Run program
 Run the Java code by typing "java FlowLogProgram.java" in the command prompt/terminal.
 Don't have to compile beforehand.
 Note: Use Java 11 SDK or above.